artainmo/web-development/back-front-end/docker/README.md

 EXPOSE 8080 #The EXPOSE instruction indicates the ports on which a container listens for connections

-CMD [ "node", "server.js" ] #Launches/runs the application
+CMD ["npm", "run", "start:dev"] #Launches/runs the application
 </pre>